md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * AI research centers and laboratories.
 * Public-sector innovation fellowships.

-Research investments can help strengthen national expertise and innovation capacity.
+Research investments can help strengthen national expertise and innovation capacity [16,27,35,36,70,77,80].

 ### Recommendation 6: Promote Responsible AI Adoption

-The adoption of AI technologies should be accompanied by appropriate governance, oversight, and risk management mechanisms.
+The adoption of AI technologies should be accompanied by appropriate governance, oversight, and risk management mechanisms [1,5,6,7].

 Key priorities include: